PhaedrusTheGreek/nhl-stats-elasticsearch/README.md

-THIS REPO IS DEPRECATED IN FAVOR OF https://github.com/elastic/examples  ( see ElasticStack_NHL )
+THIS REPO IS DEPRECATED IN FAVOR OF https://github.com/elastic/examples  ( see Exploring Public Datasets )